Frequently Asked Questions

 · Regarding emergency situations, I require every patient to provide his or her location and an emergency contact number prior to our sessions.
 In the unlikely event of an in-session emergency, I will utilize that information to coordinate rapid emergency assistance via 911

-· Regarding controlled substances, even in my “in-person” practice, I rarely prescribe these medications, as I generally opt for non-controlled substitutes that provide comparable benefit with potentially fewer risks.
-In the event that I feel that one of these controlled medications is indicated, we will either arrange for an “in-person” visit, request that your primary care doctor provide the prescription (I will contact your doctor), or I will recommend switching to a different psychiatrist
+· Regarding controlled substances, in the event that I feel that one of these controlled medications is indicated, we will either arrange for an “in-person” visit, request that your primary care doctor provide the prescription (I will contact your doctor), or I will recommend switching to a different psychiatrist

 · Regarding concerns about the potential loss of the "in-person" connection, my patients have not seemed to find this to be an issue.
 Many of them have remarked repeatedly, "it really feels like you're actually here."
 That being said, if you find that there are elements of connection that are lacking, you might consider choosing an “in-person” psychiatrist